CuteSprinkles/Group-17-SIT-EEE-ISE1300-Integrated-Work-Study-Programme/README.md

 1. Stops and stores its current position and heading.
 2. Allows the LiDAR readings to settle.
-3. scans the left and right sides of the robot.
+3. Scans the left and right sides of the robot.
 4. Uses several LiDAR scans to vote for the most likely board side.
 5. Turns approximately 90° towards the selected side.
 6. Detects the front-board LiDAR cluster.